Can I Eat Expired Lamb Heart Fresh Raw?

 Expert Source

-"According to the CDC, fresh raw lamb heart should be stored in the refrigerator at a temperature of 40°F or below and used within 1-2 days for optimal safety and quality."
+"According to USDA guidelines, fresh raw lamb heart should be stored in the refrigerator at 40°F or below and used within 1-2 days for optimal quality and safety."

 Fresh Lamb Heart Fresh Raw